 Additional Diabetes Symptoms

-Symptoms of individuals with this condition vary from one person to another but often include”
+Symptoms of individuals with diabetes vary from one person to another but often include:

 • Blurred vision.

 • Dry mouth.

 • Tingling or numbness of the feet or hands.

 • Frequent infections affecting the urinary tract or skin.